Feel-ix-343/markdown-oxide/README.md

 - [ ] Take some influence from LogSeq!!!!! https://docs.logseq.com/#/page/start%20here
     - [ ] Support Logseq syntax and completions/parsing for block references
     - [ ] Support Logseq embeds
-    - [ ] Support Completions for logseq tasks
+    - [ ] Support Completions for Logseq tasks
     - [ ] Support https://docs.logseq.com/#/page/markdown
-    - [ ] Influence from logseq shortcut completions; such as to dates like /tomorrow
+    - [ ] Influence from Logseq shortcut completions; such as to dates like /tomorrow
 - Config
     * [ ] Daily notes format
     * \[ \] (Opt-in dictionary or prose checking?
 Markdown syntax specific, of course; I am not sure how I feel about this feature yet; Let me know your thoughts)